apify/apify-docs/docs/access_rights/organization_account/setup.md

 # Setup

 Once you have created your organization, you can customize it.
-Under the **Settings** tab, you can set the organization's email address, owner and delete the account.
+Under the **Settings** tab, you can set the organization's email address, owner, or delete the account.
 The **Profile** tab allows you to update your organization's name or set a custom profile image.

 ## [](#add-users-to-your-organization) Add users to your organization